flutter/website/src/docs/cookbook/animation/opacity-animation.md

 // The State class is responsible for two things: holding some data you can
 // update and building the UI using that data. class _MyHomePageState extends State<MyHomePage> {
-  // Whether the green box should be visible or invisible bool _visible = true;
+  // Whether the green box should be visible bool _visible = true;

   @override